 Gabriel leads mobile network research for Heavy Reading.
 Starting from a system architecture perspective, his coverage area includes RAN, core, and service-layer platforms.
 Key research topics include 5G, LTE Advanced, virtual RAN, software-based mobile core, and the application of cloud technologies to mobile networking.
 Gabriel has more than 15 years’ experience as a mobile network analyst.
 Prior to joining Heavy Reading, he was Chief Analyst for Light Reading’s Insider research service; before that, he was editor of IP Wireline and Wireless Week at London's Euromoney Institutional Investor.

 Roz has more than 20 years' experience in market research, marketing and product management.
-Her research focuses on how innovation and change are impacting physical and virtual data center infrastructure, including the management and orchestration of those resources.
-She monitors how data centers are transforming to support SDN, NFV and cloud, paying particular attention to the expanding influence of open source in the development process.
+Her research focuses on how innovation and change impact the hardware and software solutions used to deliver cloud services and the management of that infrastructure.
+The growing influence of open source on the development process is a key point of emphasis for her.
+She monitors how data centers are transforming to support SDN, NFV and cloud, and the evolution of edge locations to support distributed cloud.
 Roz joined Heavy Reading following eight years at OSS Observer and Analysys Mason, where she most recently managed its Middle East and Africa regional program, and prior to that, its Infrastructure Solutions and Communications Service Provider programs.
 She spent five years at RHK, where she ran the Switching and Routing and Business Communication Services programs.
 Prior to becoming an analyst, she worked at Motorola on IT product development and radio and mobile phone product management.
 Roz holds a B.A. in English from the University of Massachusetts, Amherst, and an M.B.A. in marketing, management and international business from the J. L. Kellogg Graduate School of Management at Northwestern University.
 She is based in Chicago.

 Steve's coverage at Heavy Reading includes the Internet of Things (IoT) and related technologies, focusing on the evolution of the mobile Internet and its impact on digital life.
 Steve joins Heavy Reading with more than two decades of experience as a strategy, marketing and technology advisor, analyst, speaker and commentator on the mobile Internet and the emerging IoT space.
 He previously worked with Motorola in Germany, the U.K. and the U.S., where he led technology roadmapping, strategy, product and business development teams that developed 2G, 3G and 4G cellular devices for the global market.
 In addition, Steve is an entrepreneur who has founded two companies: KeySo Global LLC, an analysis and advisory firm specializing in strategy, marketing and innovation, with a focus on mobile technology; and My City Tag LLC, a digital city services platform with an initial market focus on parking.
 Steve holds a First Class B.A.
 Honors degree in Business from Kingston University, England.